 Capital improvements and additions to your residential property are improvements made to an asset that are beyond the condition of that asset at purchase.
 Examples of capital improvements include things like replacing a roof, repiering the whole house, replacing walls, adding rooms, replacing fences, repainting, or replacing assets such as ovens, cooktops, rangehoods, blinds, carpets.

-Depreciating assets for a residential property that cost less than $300 (eg. exhaust fan, bathroom accessories, smoke alarm) can be claimed in full, in the financial year in which the item was purchased and installed.
-Capital improvements and additions that cost in excess of $300 must be depreciated over time, which means only a portion of the expense can be depreciated in the year of purchase, and the balance is claimable proportionally each year for the effective life of the asset.
+Depreciating brand-new assets for a residential property that cost less than $300 (eg. exhaust fan, bathroom accessories, smoke alarm) can be claimed in full, in the financial year in which the item was purchased and installed.
+Capital improvements and additions that cost in excess of $300 must be depreciated over time, which means only a portion of the expense can be depreciated in the year of purchase, and the balance is claimable proportionally each year for the effective life of the brand-new asset.
 For example, a new tile roof, installed on the 1st July, for a cost of $20,000, has an effective life of 40 years, and will depreciate at 2.5% per annum.